Grade 11 Theme: Leadership and Decision-Making

 M 300 - Precalculus

 This is a problem-based inquiry course focused on polynomial, exponential, logarithmic, power, and trigonometric functions.
-Students also explore conic sections along with ideas in probability and statistics, sequences and series, limits, and rates of change.
+Students also explore ideas in probability and statistics, sequences and series, limits, and rates of change.
 They expand their programming skills to include functions/methods and explore the importance of procedural decomposition (breaking a complex problem or system into parts that are easier to conceive, understand, program, and maintain).
-Reflecting the leadership and decision-making theme, students are asked to design insightful solutions to challenging problems, choosing between various mathematical and/or computational tools to analyze and communicate their findings.
+In line with the leadership and decision-making theme, students are asked to design insightful solutions to challenging problems, choosing between various mathematical and/or computational tools to analyze and communicate their findings.
 Students’ progress is assessed through frequent quizzes and larger traditional assessments that illuminate depth of understanding.
-They finish the class prepared for Statistics, Calculus, and the rigors of college-level mathematics.
+They finish the class prepared for Calculus, Statistics, and the challenges of higher-level mathematics.

 S 300 - Physics